-Active & Safe Routes to School is a growing movement that promotes and celebrates children’s active school travel in Canada.
+Active & Safe Routes to School is a community-based initiative that promotes the use of active transportation for the daily trip to school, addressing health, physical activity, and traffic safety issues while taking action on air pollution and climate change.
+It is a growing movement that promotes and celebrates children’s active school travel in Canada.

 The movement is supported by a large network of Canadian organizations that believe active transportation on the trip to and from school increases health and happiness and creates daily fitness habits for life.